-The 2020 Census will be taking place March to early summer 2020.
-Official Census day is April 1st, 2020 but everyone should receive information before that day.
+The 2020 Census will be taking place March to late summer 2020 (extended because of Coronavirus).
+The Official Census day was April 1st, 2020 but everyone should received a form in the mail by now.

 The count is mandated by the Constitution and conducted by the U.S. Census Bureau, a nonpartisan government agency.
 The 2020 Census counts the population in all 50 states, the District of Columbia, and five U.S. territories (Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands).
 Between March 12th and March 20th, each home will receive an invitation to respond to a short questionnaire—online, by phone, or by mail.